Virtua Health: Virtua Pride Primary Care

 In 2022, Virtua Medical Group opened a primary care practice dedicated to the health needs of the LGBTQ+ community and allies located in Marlton.

 Health and Wellness Center Camden

-In January 2019, Virtua opened the Health and Wellness Center in Camden, housing dentistry, physical therapy, family medicine, and podiatry.
-The Dental Center serves as a General Practice Residency, providing comprehensive care including restorations, dentures, cleanings, implants, and various periodontal and oral surgery procedures.
+In January 2019, Virtua opened the Health and Wellness Center in Camden, housing primary, pediatric, dental, behavioral health, podiatry and specialty care, as well as physical therapy, laboratory services and education.
+The Center also provides a 24/7 Emergency Center for patients of all ages.

 Midwifery Birth and Wellness Center

 In October 2021, Virtua opened a freestanding midwifery birth and wellness center adjacent to the Virtua Voorhees Hospital campus.
 The center offers gynecologic and prenatal care appointments, as well as birthing suites.

 Virtua "Eat Well" Food Access Programs

 The Virtua Eat Well initiative furthers Virtua's mission by supporting nutrition as the foundation of a healthy lifestyle.
 By creating reliable and affordable sources for nutritious food, Virtua intends to create communities of wellness that demonstrate the impact a balanced diet can have on the health of an individual, a family, and entire neighborhoods.
 The Eat Well Mobile Farmers Market visits sites in Burlington and Camden counties year-round, increasing access to nutritious fresh produce in underserved communities.
 The Eat Well Food Farmacy locations in Camden and Mount Holly offer enrolled patients nutrition education, social support services, and access to free produce and nonperishables.
 The newest addition to Virtua’s Eat Well initiative, the Mobile Grocery Store is a year-round program that visits neighborhoods in Burlington and Camden counties that do not have easy access to healthy food options.